programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 Textures with grayscale (from white to black) pixel intensities can also be used to convey other information, such as opacity ([alpha maps](https://en.wikipedia.org/wiki/Alpha_mapping)), roughness (roughness maps), and shadow effects ([occlusion maps](https://en.wikipedia.org/wiki/Ambient_occlusion)) (Figure 1).
 Many 3D modellers will create [normal maps](https://en.wikipedia.org/wiki/Normal_mapping) for their models to simulate fine shape details.
 Although a polygon is flat, normal maps can be used to change how light interacts across the surface of a polygon to make it appear to have more complex details.
 The pixels in normal maps change how light sources interpret the direction different points in a polygon are 'facing', so that a flat polygon can appear to have a non-flat surface.

 Normal maps are colour ([RGB](https://en.wikipedia.org/wiki/RGB_color_model)) images with the three channels (red, blue and green) providing the information about surface direction.
 They are especially useful for (partly) retaining visual details when reducing the number of polygons in a model.
-Three.js can use normal maps, but in Part 2 you will only use colour map textures.
-You will also only add textures to 2D planes since it is easier to put a 2D image texture onto a 2D surface than onto a more complicated 3D model.
+Three.js can use normal maps, but for 'The Jars of Papua' interactive website in Part 2 you will only use colour map textures.

 If you are interested in UV mapping, you can use the 'Model Inspector' in the bottom right corner of many models in [SketchFab](https://sketchfab.com/), including [Diva dog](https://skfb.ly/pzB7J) and the [Papua jars](https://skfb.ly/putNM).
 In the 3D + 2D view, you can see where the U, V co-ordinates correspond between the model and the texture map (Figure 3).
+The colour map texture (an image of a geographical map of Papua New Guinea) used in the lower model in Figure 3 is one of the textures that will be used in Part 2.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-03.png" alt="The dog and jars models in the model inspector in SketchFab." caption="Figure 3.
-The Model Inspector in SketchFab for the Diva dog and Papua Jars models." %}
+The Model Inspector in SketchFab for the Diva dog and Papua Jars models.
+The Papua Jars is a composite model whose components include a plane textured with a geographical map of Papua New Guinea." %}

-### Model file formats
+### Model File Formats

 3D models can be stored in many different file formats.
 Some, such as [STL](https://en.wikipedia.org/wiki/STL_(file_format)), will only store the mesh.
 In this lesson, you will work with glTF (or .glb) files: the [GL Transmission Format (glTF) or GL Transmission Format Binary (glb)](https://en.wikipedia.org/wiki/GlTF) file format is one of the formats that can store meshes, textures, materials, animations and other properties.